spotinst/help/src/docs/spot-connect/integrations/splunk-on-call.md

 4. Click **Add Webhook**.
 5. Select your desired event type.
 6. Select method to POST.
 7. Add custom header.
-Put `x-api-key` in Key input box.
+Put `x-api-key` in Key input field.
 8. Go to your workflow.
 Select trigger node.
 From the right panel, copy the Webhook API Key Value.
-Paste it into the Value input box.
+Paste it into the Value input field.
-9. Copy and paste Workflow Webhook URL from your workflow into the ‘To:’ input box.
+9. Copy and paste Workflow Webhook URL from your workflow into the ‘To:’ input field.

 ![splunk-victor-6](https://github.com/spotinst/help/assets/106514736/9969321a-d610-4bad-96f4-cdf7462f8707)